UCMercedACM/Chapter-Website/README.md

   * You will need a [Firebase](https://firebase.google.com/) key to run the server and connect to the database
     * There are two options to go about this
       * You can either make your own [Firebase](https://firebase.google.com/) instance and use your own key
-      * Or you can contact Sal#1867 or nayr#8772 on discord to get ACM's firebase key
+      * Or you can contact Sal#1867 or nayr#8772 on discord to get ACM's firebase key (or noelle later)
 * Run the development website/server
   * How to run the development server:
     * Type in "npm start" in your terminal and press enter